 When Should I Enrol my Son?

 We suggest that families apply to enrol their son as early as possible.
-It is not until the year prior to entry that parents are required to commit themselves to the enrolment.
+It is not until closer to the intake year that parents are required to commit themselves to the enrolment.

 Late entries can only be accommodated when there are places available.
 All late applications must include a copy of the latest academic report for consideration.